sangeetashukla/OpenPedCan-analysis/analyses/molecular-subtyping-HGG/README.md

 `run-molecular-subtyping-HGG.sh` is designed to be run as if it was called from this module directory even when called from outside of this directory.

-`00-HGG-select-pathology-dx.Rmd` is not run via this shell script, as it should be run locally, tied to `release-v17-20200908`, and should not be re-rendered when there are changes to the underlying `pbta-histologies.tsv` file in future releases (see [Folder content](#folder-content) and [#748](https://github.com/AlexsLemonade/OpenPBTA-analysis/issues/748)).
+`00-HGG-select-pathology-dx.Rmd` is not run via this shell script, as it should be run locally, tied to `v9`, and should not be re-rendered when there are changes to the underlying `histologies.tsv` file in future releases (see [Folder content](#folder-content) and [#748](https://github.com/AlexsLemonade/OpenPBTA-analysis/issues/748)).

 ## Folder content

 This folder contains scripts tasked to molecularly subtype High-grade Glioma samples in the PBTA dataset.

-[`00-v17-HGG-select-pathology-dx.Rmd`](https://alexslemonade.github.io/OpenPBTA-analysis/analyses/molecular-subtyping-HGG/00-v17-HGG-select-pathology-dx.nb.html) is a notebook used to explore the `pathology_diagnosis` and `pathology_free_text_diagnosis` fields in the `release-v17-20200908` version of `pbta-histologies.tsv`.
+[`00-v17-HGG-select-pathology-dx.Rmd`](https://alexslemonade.github.io/OpenPBTA-analysis/analyses/molecular-subtyping-HGG/00-v17-HGG-select-pathology-dx.nb.html) is a notebook used to explore the `pathology_diagnosis` and `pathology_free_text_diagnosis` fields in the `v9` version of `histologies.tsv`.
-Prior to `release-v17-20200908`, this module used `short_histology == "HGAT"` to identify samples to be included for subtyping.
+Previously, this module used `short_histology == "HGAT"` to identify samples to be included for subtyping.
 In future releases, the `short_histology` values will be derived from the `pathology_diagnosis` and `molecular_subtype` values (see [#748](https://github.com/AlexsLemonade/OpenPBTA-analysis/issues/748)); this module generates the latter.
 Thus, we needed to identify the samples to included for subtyping on the basis of the `pathology_diagnosis` and `pathology_free_text_diagnosis` values.
-This notebook looks at what `pathology_diagnosis` and `pathology_free_text_diagnosis` values are associated with samples where `short_histology == "HGAT"` in `release-v17-20200908`.
+This notebook looks at what `pathology_diagnosis` and `pathology_free_text_diagnosis` values are associated with samples with `cancer_group` associated with HGAT in `v9`.

 [`00-HGG-select-pathology-dx.R`](https://alexslemonade.github.io/OpenPBTA-analysis/analyses/molecular-subtyping-HGG/00-HGG-select-pathology-dx.R) gathers the exact matches for inclusion in the `pathology_diagnosis` and `pathology_free_text_diagnosis` which are saved in [`hgg-subset/hgg_subtyping_path_dx_strings.json`](hgg-subset/hgg_subtyping_path_dx_strings.json), which is used downstream in `02-HGG-molecular-subtyping-subset-files` to generate subset files.